-For Little SIS adoption to have the greatest impact in your school(s), we recommend the following:
+For Little SIS Sync adoption to have the greatest impact in your school(s), we recommend the following:

-- Collaborate closely with instructional leadership: A technology team should probably not adopt Little SIS without strong collaboration with an instructional leadership and/or tech integration team.
+- Collaborate closely with instructional leadership: A technology team should not adopt Little SIS Sync without strong collaboration with instructional leadership and/or tech integration team.

-- Nail it before you scale it: Little SIS is designed to be “pilot friendly.”
-By selectively excluding courses, schools, or teachers from your exports, or by imposing inclusion and exclusion rules from within the Little SIS interface, you can start with a smaller group of teachers and work your way up to a full-scale implementation.
+- Nail it before you scale it: We designed Little SIS Sync to be pilot friendly.
+By selectively excluding courses, schools, or teachers from your exports, or by imposing inclusion and exclusion rules from within the Little SIS Sync Agent interface, you can start with a smaller group of teachers and work your way up to the full-scale implementation.
 We recommend this approach!

 - Build change champions: Get your go-getter teachers on board from day one.
-Classroom should already be in use in some classrooms, and these teachers are your best spokespeople for getting broader buy-in.
+Google Classroom should already be in use in some classrooms.
+These teachers are your best spokespeople for getting broader buy-in.
 Ask these teachers to be part of your pilot group.
 Build their profiles by giving them leadership opportunities in your broader Classroom training plan.

-- Take the time to identify course matches: If teachers have already set up courses prior to Little SIS setup, the tool will try to match them, but this is an imperfect process that requires some manual review.
+- Take the time to identify course matches: If teachers have already set up courses before Little SIS Sync setup, the tool will try to match them.
+This is an imperfect process that requires some manual review.
 Taking the time to correctly match existing courses with SIS courses will greatly minimize confusion and make sure your Classroom fanatics have a positive experience as their first experience.